 I have moved around the city a lot, come and gone to other places, but always return.
 Now there are four generations of us here in Ashley Ward, the latest being my great-grandson.
 I have been writing for Vocalise for several years and am one of the Directors.

-I’m very proud to be a part of Vocalise and its beautiful and diverse community during this important moment.
+I’m very proud to be a part of Vocalise and its beautiful and diverse community.